-Already in 1987 Dieter had started to use 3D modelling as an addition to his drawings and also to facilitate interaction with his illustrator in Bonn.
-The first paper, in which this was presented was the work on Bredocaris admirabilis.
-In this paper Klaus and Dieter show a plasticine model Dieter had created.
-It was 40 cm large and a half model.
-This could be used to make not only nice shots and even macro photographs (e.g. of the mouth area) but also to produce serial images by progressively changing the orientation of limbs, so simulating movements.
-And by combination of tilted images it was possible to produce complete views even of oblique angles.
+Already in 1987 Dieter started with 3D using modelling clay (plasticine) as a way to understand topologies and even movements in a better way and a method to improve reconstructive drawings.
+The first paper, in which this was presented was the work on Bredocaris admirabilis, published in 1988.
+The plasticine model was 40 cm large and built as a half model, with the appendages of one side left away.
+By this one could even apply macrophotography (e.g. of the mouth area) or produce serial images by progressively changing orientation of the limbs, so simulating movements.
+By combining tilted images, it was possible to produce complete views even from oblique angles.

 Left: Photograph of the model, right side mirrored; to the right the redrawing; plasticine models of the appendages, modelled from the pictures in the monograph.